U.S. regional carriers ask govt to prioritize them when awarding payroll grants

 U.S. regional airlines directly employ 70,000 people, operate 41% of all U.S. departures and served over 160 million passengers last year.

-Of the regional carriers, only SkyWest Inc (SKYW.O) and Mesa Air Group (MESA.O) are listed.
+Of the regional carriers, only SkyWest Inc and Mesa Air Group are listed.
 Two regional carriers, Trans States and Compass, have already said they plan to shut down due to the pandemic.

 American, United and Delta have relied on regional carriers, which have a lower cost structure, to fly many of the domestic routes that take passengers into large hubs for international departures.
 But the three majors are now only flying a fraction of their normal schedules.